 What is Corporate Negligence?

-If your lawyer can prove corporate negligence in a malpractice claim, then he might be able to hold the hospital responsible for your loved one’s death or injuries.
+If your lawyer in Philadelphia can prove corporate negligence in a malpractice claim, then he might be able to sue the hospital and hold the administration responsible for your loved one’s death or injuries.
 Hospitals are required to hire competent staff as well as train them properly and provide them with appropriate policies under which to treat their patients.
 In addition, the hospital is required to maintain a clean and safe environment for the people in its care.
 If a hospital is negligent in its hiring, policy creation and implementation or safety standards, it might be possible to hold it financially responsible for the harm caused by its employees.
 Previously, it was not possible to sue hospitals, they were considered immune from suit because the surgeon was considered responsible for any harm done to the patient.
 But the problem with this is that, in many cases, employees are not managed by a surgeon.
 Many employees of hospitals never work with a surgeon at all.
 So, in 1991, the Supreme Court of Pennsylvania held that hospitals could not escape liability when they failed to live up to their obligations to manage their staff and facilities properly.

 - Hold negligent workers responsible for their actions